- Safety Data

 In 185 Rituxan-treated RA patients with active disease, subsequent treatment with a biologic DMARD, the majority of which were TNF antagonists, did not appear to increase the rate of serious infection.

-Cardiac Events: In the pooled, placebo-controlled studies, incidence of serious cardiovascular reactions was 1.7% vs 1.3% Rituxan-treated vs placebo.
-Three cardiovascular deaths occurred during the double-blind period of the RA studies including all Rituxan regimens (3/769=0.4%) as compared to none in the placebo treatment group (0/389).
-In the experience with Rituxan in 2578 RA patients the rate of myocardial infarction (MI) was consistent with MI rates in the general RA population.
+Cardiovascular Adverse Reactions: In the pooled, placebo-controlled studies, incidence of serious cardiovascular reactions was 1.7% vs 1.3% Rituxan-treated vs placebo.
+Three cardiovascular deaths occurred during the double-blind period of the RA studies including all Rituxan regimens (3/769=0.4%) compared to none in the placebo treatment group (0/389).
+In the experience with Rituxan in 2578 RA patients, the rate of myocardial infarction (MI) was consistent with MI rates in the general RA population.
 Rituxan should be discontinued in the event of a serious or life-threatening cardiac event.

 Formal drug interaction studies have not been performed with Rituxan.
 In clinical trials of patients with RA, concomitant administration of methotrexate or cyclophosphamide did not alter the pharmacokinetics of Rituxan.